Category

 Tornadoes are some of the deadliest disasters a business and its people can face.
 Learn how to protect your operations and employees today.

-It’s a gloomy, windy, overcast day in your area.
+It’s a dark, windy, overcast day in your area.
 You park your car in your company’s parking lot and walk to the door.
 The winds around you blow so violently that your eyes tear up, so you squint hard and trudge toward the entrance.
 Through the constant whistle of fast-moving air, you hear what sounds like a freight train trundling by.
-But you’re certain there aren’t any nearby tracks.
+But you’re certain there aren’t any tracks nearby.
+The noise isn’t coming from a train.

-After a few moments, you realize the noise isn’t coming from a train.
 It’s the telltale sound of an approaching tornado.
-You’re in danger and must act quickly to ensure your safety.
-And if your organization hasn’t invested time in preparing for these violent natural disasters, it’s unlikely that anyone will know how to react in time.
+You’re in danger and must act quickly.
+And if your organization hasn’t invested time in preparing for these violent natural disasters, it’s unlikely anyone will know how to react in time.

+Training and preparation are critical when it comes to navigating these unpredictable events.
+While you may not be able to predict tornadoes more than a day ahead, you can still be ready to mitigate the damage.
 Tornado emergency management is multifaceted, but one of the most important measures your company can take is to conduct tornado drills.

 Tornado Preparedness